projen/projen/docs/api/API.md

 ## class Circleci 🔹 <a id="projen-circleci-circleci"></a>

 Circleci Class to manage `.circleci/config.yml`.
-Check test `circleci.test.ts` for more usage examples.
+Check projen's docs for more information.

 __Submodule__: circleci